The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations: Introduction

 \begin{enumerate} \item We prove that when the player's objective functions (\ie, payoffs) are separable, the game admits an equivalent convex representation, even if the players' feasible sets are inherently nonconvex.
-We present this equivalence in terms of a novel correspondence between the Nash equilibria of the original game and those of a convexified game where each player's feasible set gets replaced by its (closed) convex hull. \item We introduce \gls{CNP}, a cutting plane algorithm to compute Nash equilibria for a large family of \emph{simultaneous} and \emph{non-cooperative} $n$-player nonconvex games.
-In essence, this algorithm exploits a sequence of convexifications of the original nonconvex game and involves a well-crafted mix of \gls{MIP} techniques; for instance, it blends concepts such as relaxation (approximation), valid inequalities, disjunctive programming, and branching along with complementarity problems.
-The algorithm finds an exact Nash equilibrium or proves its non-existence, and it resembles the iterative refinement of approximations (or, more precisely, relaxations) that a branch-and-cut algorithm would perform on an optimization problem.
-To our knowledge, this is the first approach exploiting outer approximations to compute Nash equilibria. \item Our algorithm is general and problem-agnostic as it supports several types of nonconvexities.
-Compared to the previous works, \gls{CNP} possesses several distinctive elements.
-Specifically, our algorithm \emph{does not}: \begin{enumerate*}[label=(\alph*.)] \item require that the players' optimization problems are convex or continuous \item compute only pure (\ie, deterministic) equilibria \item change with respect to the type of nonconvexities, or \item rely on alternative or weaker concepts of equilibria \end{enumerate*}.
-Finally, our algorithm does not require the players to have a finite number of strategies, \eg, as in normal-form games; on the contrary, it supports uncountable strategy sets and can also certify the non-existence of equilibria. \item We present an extensive set of computational results on two important families of challenging nonconvex games: \glspl{IPG} and \glspl{NASP}, \ie, a class of simultaneous games among players solving integer and bilevel programs, respectively.
-In both cases, our algorithm outperforms the baselines in terms of computing times and solution quality. \end{enumerate}
+We present this equivalence in terms of a novel correspondence between the Nash equilibria of the original game and those of a convexified game where each player’s feasible set gets replaced by its convex hull.
+Furthermore, unlike similar results in optimization, we highlight a fundamental difference between formulating the game over the convex hulls and the \emph{closed} convex hulls of the players’ feasible sets.
+First, if an equilibrium does not exist in the game formulated over the \emph{closed} convex hulls, it also does not exist in the original game.
+Second, the existence of an equilibrium in the game formulated over the \emph{closed} convex hulls may not necessarily lead to a corresponding equilibrium in the original game. \item We introduce \gls{CNP}, a cutting plane algorithm to compute Nash equilibria for a large family of \emph{simultaneous} and \emph{non-cooperative} $n$-player nonconvex games.
+In essence, \gls{CNP} exploits a sequence of polyhedral convexifications of the original nonconvex game and involves a well-crafted mix of discrete, \eg, \gls{MIP}, and continuous optimization techniques.
+For instance, it blends concepts such as relaxation (approximation), cutting planes, branching, and complementarity problems.
+The algorithm finds an exact Nash equilibrium (up to a machine epsilon) or proves its non-existence.
+To our knowledge, this is also the first approach exploiting outer approximations to compute Nash equilibria. \item \gls{CNP} overcomes some well-known algorithmic limitations.
+Specifically, our algorithm \emph{does not}: \begin{enumerate*}[label=(\alph*.)] \item require that the players' optimization problems are convex or continuous \item compute only pure (\ie, deterministic) equilibria \item rely on alternative or weaker concepts of equilibria \end{enumerate*}.
+Finally, our algorithm does not require the players to have a bounded set of strategies.
+On the contrary, it supports unbounded strategy sets and can also certify the non-existence of equilibria.
+Our primary assumption is that the convex hull of each player's feasible set and its payoff are polyhedral and separable, respectively. \item We present an extensive set of computational results on two important families of challenging nonconvex games: \glspl{IPG} and \glspl{NASP}, \ie, a class of simultaneous games among players solving mixed-integer and bilevel optimization problems, respectively.
+In both cases, our algorithm outperforms the baselines in terms of computing times and social welfare (\ie, the sum of the players' payoffs). \end{enumerate}